burt202/lite-uploader/readme.md

 There are 3 examples in the example directory (using PHP as the server-side language) to help you get on your way and also there is a full suite of Jasmine tests to back the plugin.
 They can be found in the tests directory and run by opening runner.html

 ### Changelog

+2.1.0 (12 May 2014)

+* adds ability to abort the upload
+* adds blanket.js for test coverage reports
+* adds more tests for better test coverage

 2.0.0 (09 Apr 2014)